norlove/BigQuery-Continuous-Queries-Demo/README.md

 ## Setting up our project

+1. Ensure your project has enabled the [Vertex AI](https://console.cloud.google.com/apis/library/aiplatform.googleapis.com) and [Pub/Sub API](https://console.cloud.google.com/apis/library/pubsub.googleapis.com)

-1. Ensure your user account has the appropriate IAM permissions [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#choose_an_account_type)].
+2. Ensure your user account has the appropriate IAM permissions [[ref](https://cloud.google.com/bigquery/docs/continuous-queries#choose_an_account_type)].
 During this demo, we'll run the continuous query with a Service Account as we'll be writing to a Pub/Sub topic.

-2. Create a dataset and table in your project by running the following SQL query in your BigQuery environment:
+3. Create a dataset and table in your project by running the following SQL query in your BigQuery environment:
       ```
       #Creates a dataset named Continuous_Queries_demo.
 Be sure to replace the project production-242320 with your own Project ID.
       CREATE SCHEMA `production-242320.Continuous_Queries_Demo`;